Place Cells as Multi-Scale Position Embeddings: Random Walk Transition Kernels for Path Planning: Method

 \item Choose the next position that maximizes the gradient at the selected scale:

-\end{itemize} Note that in the above algorithm, $x$ and $z$ are continuous, because $h(x, t)$ is made continuous in $x$ with bi-linear interpolation after learning on discrete lattice.
-This allows planning smooth paths in continuous domain.
+\end{itemize} Note that in the above algorithm, $x$ and $z$ are continuous, because $h(x, \tau)$ is made continuous in $x$ with bi-linear interpolation after learning on discrete lattice.

-$\Delta(z, t)$ measures the reduction in the angle or squared Euclidean distance.
+$\Delta(z, \tau)$ measures the reduction in the angle or squared Euclidean distance.
 The path planning seeks maximal reduction in angle or Euclidean distance.
-Therefore we call it the straight-forward path planning in the embedding space, where the vector $h(x, t)$ rotates straightly to $h(y, t)$ on the path.
+Therefore we call it the straight forward path planning in the Euclideanized embedding space, where the vector $h(x, \tau)$ rotates straightly to $h(y, \tau)$ on the path.

-This approach selects the scale $t^*$ that provides the clearest guidance for the current navigation step.
+This approach selects the scale $\tau^*$ that provides the clearest guidance for the current navigation step.
 Intuitively, larger scales provide better guidance for distant goals, while smaller scales offer more precise navigation for nearby goals.
 The adaptive scale selection mechanism automatically finds this optimal scale at each step, similar to choosing the most appropriate ``ruler'' for measuring at the current distance.

-Now consider the idealized continuous limit where $\Delta r \rightarrow 0$, $\theta$ is continuous, and $t$ is continuous.
-The path planning algorithm follows the gradient